Nonprofit Feasibility Studies: Understanding the Basics

 What information does a nonprofit feasibility study reveal?

-In reality, a feasibility study should help you determine more than your fundraising goal.
-It will tell you more than how you should complete your project.
-And ultimately, it will tell you more than what donors and leaders think about your nonprofit.
+In reality, a feasibility study should help you determine more than your fundraising goal; it will also tell you more than how you should complete your project.

 The study should elicit the strengths and weaknesses of your organization as a whole, including areas for potential growth and problems with your infrastructure.